The Worst Step in Your Funnel Is “Request a Demo”

 Don’t Teach a Buyer to Stop

 You spent real money getting someone to want your product.
-Don’t spend the next two days teaching them how to stop.
+Don’t spend the next two days making them regret raising their hand.

 Ready